samheutmaker/major-a/README.md

 Simple user authentication and tracking middleware for Connect/Express.

 Major-A is user athentication/authorization, admin, and tracking middleware all rolled into one.
 It uses bcrypt to hash passwords and JSON web tokens for user authentication.
-It tracks user actvities per session, with a new session beginning everytime a user that has been inactive for 5 minutes makes a request.
+It tracks user activities per session, with a new session beginning every time a user that has been inactive for 5 minutes makes a request.
 In addition to sessions, Major-A keeps an easily-interpretable running log of every users activity.
 ###Table of Contents